Participatory Performing Arts

 We want to widen participation in the performing arts to people from all walks of life, especially from the most vulnerable and under served communities

-Opening up the performing arts for everyone is what Sharing the Stage is all about.
+Opening up the performing arts for everyone is what this strand of work is all about.
 Research has shown that participating in groups such as your local choir or theatre group develops new skills and knowledge, builds richer social networks and boosts confidence.
 In a study by the Scottish Government (1), regular participants in a creative or cultural activity were 38% more likely to report good health.

 And these experiences are even more meaningful for the most vulnerable and underserved in our communities, such as people living in poverty, people with learning and physical disabilities, prisoners and ex-prisoners, the homeless and older people in care homes.
 But sadly, these groups rarely participate.
 This robs them of the opportunity for self-expression, to developing critical life skills and forge closer social connections.
 And it robs audiences from hearing stories about a diverse range of life experiences.